Table of Contents

 Best practices

-For optimal fusion results, follow these collection specifications:
+To achieve optimal fusion results, follow these collection specifications:

 1. Collection planning